 Goldie Lake Outpost truly offers the great remote experience being the only cabin on this huge lake.
 Goldie Lake is approximately 8 miles long with trophy Northern Pike, Lake Trout, Whitefish and Smallmouth Bass.
 Goldie is a crystal clear lake with many bays, islands and rocky points.
 Bordering on the largest game preserve in the world, wildlife sightings are common.

 The cabin will sleep up to 6 people comfortably and has a large sunroom with dining area and is equipped with a propane refrigerator, 3 burner counter top stove, lights, large kitchen area and running water to the kitchen sink.
-A wood stove provides plenty of heat to the cabin, which is located on the north end of Goldie Lake with beachfront and a large dock and is the only cabin on the lake.
+A wood stove provides plenty of heat to the cabin, which is located on the north end of Goldie Lake with a sandy area in front of the cabin for beaching your boats and is the only cabin on the lake.

 Goldie Lake's other attractive feature is that you take a train to this secluded location.
 You will be pleased with the benefits of the train such as unlimited gear, no weather delays and a comfortable 45-minute ride northwest of Chapleau until you reach your destination.
 The train stops at Goldie River where you load up your boats and travel 25 minutes to the cabin.